 3. Sourav Ganguly (India)

 India produced many brilliant batsmen from 1990 onwards but only one left hander really stands out.
-A successful captain of one of India’s greatest ever sides, Sourav Ganguly accumulated over 7,200 test runs with 16 centuries and an average of 42.17.
+A highly respected and successful captain of one of India’s greatest ever sides, Sourav Ganguly accumulated over 7,200 test runs with 16 centuries and an average of 42.17.

 2. Kumar Sangakkara (Sri Lanka)